SpektraSystems/Analytics-Airlift/Lab06-ETL with Azure Data Factory– Setup Instructions.md

    Select the **First Row as Header**<br/>
    <img src="images/sink.jpg"/><br/><br/>

-## Exercise 1.2 Build a mapping data flow with six transformations.
+## Exercise 1.2 Build a mapping data flow with six transformations

 1. In the factory top bar, slide the Data Flow debug slider on.
 Debug mode allows for interactive testing of transformation logic against a live Spark cluster.
 Data Flow clusters take 5-7 minutes to warm up and users are recommended to turn on debug first if they plan to do Data Flow development.
 For more information, see Debug Mode.<br/>
    <img src="images/etl26.jpg"/><br/>